+When it comes to playing golf in Ireland, Kevin Markham is a great authority.
 Kevin Markham, is born, raised and resides in Ireland.
 He knows a thing or two about playing golf on the Emerald Isle.
 In fact, Markham has played every 18-hole golf course in his homeland, all 360 of them.
 He’s a photographer and author of two heralded books: Hooked and Driving the Green.

 World’s Best Golf Destinations just returned from 10 days in Dublin, we played Corballis Links Golf Club, The European Club, The Island Golf Club, K Club, Portmarnock Golf Links (New), Portmarnock Golf Club (Old), Woodenbridge Golf Club, County Louth Golf Club Baltray and The Royal Dublin Golf Club.
 We can attest, Markham knows what he’s talking about.
-A friend of World’s Best Golf Destinations, here are brilliant tips from Markham that will make your next Ireland golf holiday more enjoyable.

 1. Weather: When Is It Best?